 We always do our best- help to make the teaching and learning at Saint Christina's a happy and safe experience for everyone- you, your teachers, your friends and your parents.
+Saint Rafaela says:

 "Courage, keep moving forward with confidence."